-Global and local initiatives are needed, in the battle against plastic pollution
+Global and local initiatives are needed, in the battle against plastic pollution.

 As global government delegations join together this week in Nairobi to discuss plastic pollution, we discuss how we can also expedite change through local education and engagement…